Party Starter

 "Party Starter" is a song by American rapper Will Smith.
-It was released as the second single from his fourth studio album Lost and Found.
-The song was written by Smith alongside American rapper Ludacris, with production from Polow da Don.
-It was Smith's final single before he took a 12-year break in music.
+It was released as the second single from his fourth studio album, Lost and Found.
+It was written by Smith, American rapper Ludacris and record producer Polow da Don, the latter of whom also produced the song.
+"Party Starter" was Smith's final single before his 12-year recording hiatus.

 Background

 The hook and 1st verse describe a club environment, while the 2nd and 3rd verses criticize the commercial "dumbing down" of the current-day hip hop scene innate of the song itself.